pblaney/scXploringTheNiche/README.md

 Single-cell eXploring the Bone Marrow Niche

 ## Single-Cell RNA-seq Analysis
-This is a collection of Rmarkdown files is associated with analysis of a set scRNA-seq expression matricies
+This is a collection of Rmarkdown files associated with analysis of scRNA-seq expression matricies generated in various published studies

 Depends on:
 * `make`